 Telestream Announces Dynamic Ad Insertion Solution

-NEVADA CITY, CALIF. –Telestream announced availability of a new product built on its Vantage media processing platform.
-VOD Producer DAI is a software-based system that provides a proven Dynamic Ad Insertion platform for content owners and cable TV multichannel video programming distributors of all sizes.
+Telestream, the leading provider of video transcoding and workflow automation solutions, today announced availability of a new product built on its Vantage media processing platform.
+VOD Producer DAI is a software-based system that provides a proven Dynamic Ad Insertion (DAI) solution for content owners and cable TV multichannel video programming distributors (MVPDs) of all sizes seeking to realize the revenue generating potential that DAI offers.
 VOD Producer DAI will be showcased for the first time at NAB 2015 on booth SL3305.

+“Telestream VOD Producer DAI enables advertising sales to present fresh, relevant, demographically targeted ads within on-demand content over existing cable infrastructure, significantly increasing revenue,” said Paul Turner, VP of Enterprise Product Management at Telestream.
+“The key to VOD Producer DAI is its ability to make the workflow much more hands-free and cost effective without requiring wholesale infrastructure replacement.
+Not only does it enable new ads to be inserted into VOD content, it also provides analytics and measurement tools that gauge the effectiveness of the ads for all stakeholders.”

 The latest product and technology information